folio-org/mod-graphql/README.md

 and
 [`RAML_MATCH`](#raml_match).

 API files are written in YAML, and are described in the FOLIO document [How to configure the generation of API documentation](https://dev.folio.org/faqs/how-to-configure-api-doc-generation/).
-The FOLIO project maintains [A master API file](https://github.com/folio-org/folio-org.github.io/blob/master/_data/api.yml) describing the RAMLs of all the core FOLIO modules: the simplest way to create an API file for given installation of `mod-graphql` may be to copy that file and remove the part that are not needed.
+The FOLIO project maintains [A master API file](https://github.com/folio-org/folio-org.github.io/blob/master/_data/api.yml) describing the RAMLs of all the core FOLIO modules: the simplest way to create an API file for given installation of `mod-graphql` may be to copy that file and remove the parts that are not needed.

 ## Environment